MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage-capacity.md

 ---
-title: Capacity management for IoT Hub on Azure Stack Hub
+title: Manage capacity for IoT Hub on Azure Stack Hub
 description: Learn how to manage capacity for the IoT Hub resource provider on Azure Stack Hub.
 author: BryanLa
 ms.author: bryanla